Isabelle Eberhardt: Early life and family background

 Eberhardt was born in Geneva, Switzerland, to Alexandre Trophimowsky and Nathalie Moerder (née Eberhardt).
-Trophimowsky was an Armenian anarchist, tutor, and former Orthodox priest-turned-atheist, and Nathalie was the illegitimate daughter of a middle-class Lutheran German and a Russian Jew.
+Trophimowsky was an Armenian anarchist, tutor, and former Orthodox priest-turned-atheist who had been born a serf.
+Nathalie was the illegitimate daughter of a middle-class Lutheran German and a Russian Jew.
 Nathalie was considered to be part of the Russian aristocracy, meaning her illegitimacy was probably kept secret.
 She married widower Pavel de Moerder, a Russian general forty years her senior, who hired Trophimowsky to tutor their children Nicolas, Nathalie, and Vladimir.

 Around 1871 Nathalie took the children and left her husband for Trophimowsky, who had abandoned his own wife and family.
 They left Russia, staying in Turkey and then Italy before settling in Geneva.
 Around 1872 Nathalie gave birth to Augustin; de Moerder, who came to Switzerland in a failed attempt to reconcile with Nathalie, accepted the son as his own and allowed him to have his surname, but the boy's older siblings believed that Trophimowsky was the father.
 General de Moerder died several months later, and despite their separation had arranged for his estate to pay Nathalie a considerable regular income.
 The family remained in Switzerland.
 Four years later Eberhardt was born, and was registered as Nathalie's illegitimate daughter.
 Biographer Françoise d'Eaubonne speculated that Eberhardt's biological father was the poet Arthur Rimbaud, who had been in Switzerland at the time.
 Other historians consider this unlikely and find it more likely that Trophimowsky was the father, noting that Nathalie and Trophimowsky were rarely apart, that Eberhardt's birth did not impact negatively on their partnership, and that Eberhardt was Trophimowsky's favourite child.
 Biographer Cecily Mackworth speculated that Eberhardt's illegitimacy was due to Trophimowsky's nihilist beliefs, which rejected traditional concepts of family.